Withdrawal Information

 Retroactive Withdrawal Petition

 Students are expected to withdraw during the semester in which they are enrolled.
 When the semester is over, the record on that semester is closed.
-However, a student who has experienced an incapacitating health condition, injury, or extraordinary extenuating circumstance that would have reasonably prevented them from withdrawing or petitioning for late withdrawal during the term in which they were enrolled may petition for a retroactive withdrawal up to two semesters beyond the term from which they are seeking to withdraw.
+However, a student who has experienced an incapacitating health condition, injury, or extraordinary extenuating circumstance that would have reasonably prevented them from withdrawing or submitting a petition for late withdrawal during the term in which they were enrolled may petition for a retroactive withdrawal up to two semesters beyond the term from which they are seeking to withdraw.
 Retroactive course drops will not be considered.
-Retroactive Withdrawal Petitions should be submitted to the Office of Student Life no later than 5 p.m. on the last day of class up to two semesters beyond the term from which they are seeking to withdraw.
+Retroactive Withdrawal Petitions should be submitted to the Office of Student Life (studentlife1@twu.eduno later than 5 p.m. on the last day of class up to two semesters beyond the term from which they are seeking to withdraw.
 Summer is counted as one term.
 Petitions should include:

 • A brief narrative describing the incapacitating circumstance that prevented the student from withdrawing during the semester from which they are seeking to withdraw.